binayadhar/Vcenter-Tools/README.txt

 ---
 Version Details.
 ---
+:Version 3.1:
+*Now the script will ask for username and password everytime it launches, no need to save credentials in the text file.
+*Bug Fixed.

 :Version 3:
 * Added new function to changer Vcenter without closing the script.
 * Added Update Center, The script will check for any new updated by iself and intemate the user.